Noeloikeau/sidis/README.md

 # *SIDIS* : **SI**mple **D**ata **I**nterface**S**
 > is a Python module for easy data science named after the early American polymath, William James Sidis.
+The modules here implement extensive recursion and typecasting beneath the hood in order to eliminate common programming tasks like converting and sorting data in slightly different ways.
+Documentation can be found on the respective pages in the docs website at https://noeloikeau.github.io/sidis/.
+Here we give a brief overview of some of the main functions.

 ## Install